hsm59/droidTunes/README.md

 With the app, you can:

-* Search for an Artist/Track
+* Search for an artist/track
-* Get Details about the Track
+* Get details about the track
-* Buy a Single Track/Entire Album from iTunes
+* Buy a single track/entire album from iTunes
-* Mark a Track as Favorite
+* Mark a track as favorite

 ## Built with